faizilham/msc-thesis/main/ch3_analysis.typ

 We first define a model of control flow graph (CFG) that we use in the data flow analysis.
 This CFG model is a simplified version of the real control flow graph in the Kotlin compiler.

-We assume that each expression and sub-expression in the program's AST is labeled with a unique number $e$. @lst:ExprLabel shows an example of expressions labeling, in which each number written in superscript letter is the label number for the corresponding expression.
+We assume that each expression and sub-expression in the program's AST is labeled with a unique label $e$. @lst:ExprLabel shows an example of expressions labeling, in which the numbers written in superscript letter are the labels for the corresponding expression.

 // ¹²³⁴⁵⁶⁷⁸⁹⁰
 #listing("Expression labeling")[